 It could also be a licence which was withdrawn less than 1 year previously because the holder of that licence was deemed to have a mental or physical incapacity which rendered them unsafe to drive a car.

 Permit to drive – recently expired driver licence

-If you have been charged with driving on a recently expired driver licence a police officer may grant you a permit authorising you to drive to a stated place to safely store your vehicle.
+If you have been charged with driving on a recently expired driver licence, a police officer may grant you a permit authorizing you to drive to a stated place to safely store your vehicle.

 It is important to note that the permit must:

 - State the number of the infringement notice; and

 - State the term, not longer than 24 hours, for which it is issued; and

 - State the conditions, if any, on which it is issued.

 Been caught driving without a valid licence?
 Seek legal advice